MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 #### Note: This is an incredibly important part of this guide.
 You will need to monitor your node for the duration of time you are staking.
 Failing to monitor your node is likely to lead to a rewards payout miss for you and your delegators.
 At the time of writing the required uptime for staking rewards is 80% and there is no slashing.
 Non-default subnets may have different requirements to the C/X/P chains.
 It's your responsibility to be aware of the full requirements to recieve staking rewards and your responsibility to research the full risks involved for validating any subnets.

+### Step 1: How to monitor your node.

-1. Firstly, you can always do a health check:
+1. Firstly, you can do a health check when logged into your server by entering the following into the terminal:

     ```
     curl -X POST --data '{